applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/exercises/multiple-sequence-alignment.md

 ## Question 7 <link src="5goFbb"/>

-Is the taxonomy of the representative sequences consistent with phylogenetic tree you generated in question 4?
 For your 90% and 70% OTUs, list three taxa (e.g., at the phylum, class, or species level) that are monophyletic, if any, and three taxa that are not monophyletic, if any.
 Discuss two specific reasons why some taxa might appear to not be monophyletic based on your tree.

 Discuss your results here.